 The two sessions are independent from each other; however, Session B follows Session A as far as course content is concerned.
-Session A progresses through vowel/consonants in parts of speach exercises 1-23, Session B progresses through vowels, consonants, diphthongs, word stress, syllabi pronunciation, accents.
+Session A progresses through "DELTA Key to TOEFL" student book, Session B progresses through Longman preparation course for the TOEFL test: IBT.